DataDog/serverless-plugin-datadog/README.md

 To create a recommended monitor, you must use its respective serverless monitor ID.
 Note that you must also set the `DATADOG_API_KEY` and `DATADOG_APP_KEY` in your environment.

-If you’d like to further configure the parameters for a recommended monitor, you can directly define the parameter values below the serverless monitor ID.
+If you'd like to further configure the parameters for a recommended monitor, you can directly define the parameter values below the serverless monitor ID.
 Parameters not specified under a recommended monitor will use the default recommended value.
 The `query` parameter for recommended monitors cannot be directly modified and will default to using the `query` valued as defined above; however, you may change the threshold value in `query` by re-defining it within the `options` parameter.
 To delete a monitor, remove the monitor from the `serverless.yml` template.
 For further documentation on how to define monitor parameters, see the [Datadog Monitors API](https://docs.datadoghq.com/api/latest/monitors/#create-a-monitor).

 Monitor creation occurs after the function is deployed.
 In the event that a monitor is unsuccessfully created, the function will still be successfully deployed.